cybershiptrooper/autoprobing/TASK.md

 When you are done, add a DONE.txt file to the dir to indicate that the sprint is complete.

-NOTE: If you see existing experiments that do not yet have a DONE.txt file, do not work on them, this means a different agent is already working on it.
+IMPORTANT NOTE: If you see existing sprint folders that do not yet have a DONE.txt file, you can start working directly inside that folder instead (if you find them promising).
+These folders are from other suspended processes due to server errors.

 ## Things to check and verify